yuchdev/mhddos_proxy/README-EN.md

 #### Python (manual updates required) (if it doesn't work, try `python` or `python3.10` instead of `python3`)

     python3 runner.py --itarmy

-#### Docker (for Linux, add sudo in front of the command)

-    docker run -it --rm --pull always ghcr.io/porthole-ascend-cinnamon/mhddos_proxy --itarmy

 ### 3. 🛠 Configuration and options